RobertGardner/migrations/README.md

 Project structure is based on https://github.com/mgechev/angular2-seed which is kept up to date with new Angular2 releases.
 Check this github project regularly after Angular2 updates.
-Currently sync'd to alpha.34
+Currently sync'd to alpha.37

-Files taken from angular2-seed:
+Files not taken from angular2-seed:
-  .gitignore (added section for migrations-specific components) tsd_typings/... gulpfile.js package.json (just devDependencies and dependencies) tsconfig.json tsd.json
+  .gitignore (added section for migrations-specific components) package.json (just devDependencies and dependencies) app/components/migration-map/
+  Minor changes to:
+  	app.html, app.ts (to add "Migrations" menu)